KennethanCeyer/parallax-slider/README.md

 ## Issues

-> We are welcome about announcing the issue.
+> We are wating to hear your requests.

-Please inform us, If you find some problems.
+Please announce us, If you find some problem.

 Thank you!